nehabharati/image-effects-react/README.md

       }
 ```

 Want to tweak these filters.
-You have a range of filters to choose from.
+Choose which properties for each filter you want to customize.

 ```
 import { Container } from "image-effects-react"